 Physical Signs of Nursing Home Abuse

-Certain physical injuries may indicate unsafe care.
+Certain physical injuries may be signs of unsafe care:

 - Unexplained bruising can suggest unauthorized restraint or rough handling.